-In Signaling QoS tab, click on Edit button then check on Enable box.
+In Signaling QoS tab, click on Edit button and check Signaling QoS.
 Then select EF value for DSCP option.

 Signaling Rules for EN

 In the compliance testing, created signaling rule EN-SR is discussed below.
 All the tabs are kept as default values except Signaling QoS tab.